Cultural-Art-Committee-Nogales-Arizona/WLBA-Project/api-documentation.md

   "username": "Username of the admin",
   "email": "Email of the admin",
   "admin": "Admin status of the admin",
-  "adminAuthId": "New admin or existing admin's token" }
+  "adminAuthId": "New admin or existing admin's hashed token" }
 ```